Home » Faculties of Humanities » Departments » Psychology » Courses and Programs » Postgraduate »

 The PhD is a thesis-based (no course-work) degree and students are encouraged to read this letter for more information on the program.
 The proposal will be evaluated by the Psychology Department Research and Ethics Committee.
 Prospective students are also welcome to discuss their proposed research with a member of the staff who specializes in the proposed field of study.
 Please make contact with the PhD Coordinator BEFORE registering as you need help to first find a research supervisor in the Department.

 Students who have successfully completed a Master’s degree in Psychology at an appropriate level may apply.

 Duration of study

-Doctoral degree studies require a minimum of two years and a maximum of five years registration for full-time studies or a maximum of six years for part-time studies.
+Doctoral degree studies require a minimum of two years and a maximum of four years registration for full-time studies or a maximum of five years for part-time studies.